-- 2. Remove the socket from the light assembly by turning it one-quarter turn counterclockwise. - 3.
+- Open the tailgate.
+Remove the assembly cover and the bulb assembly. - Remove the socket from the light assembly by turning it one-quarter turn counterclockwise. - 3.
 Pull the bulb straight out of the socket. - 4.
-Install the new bulb in the socket. - 5.
-Turn on the parking lights and check that the new bulb is working. - 6.
+Install the new bulb in the socket.

+- Turn on the parking lights, and check that the new bulb is working. - 6.
 Reinstall the socket.
 Turn it clockwise until it locks.